 Industry Analysis & Industry Trends

 In the past five years, demand for public transportation has been driven by rising fuel costs and more Americans moving away from rural areas into urban centers, forcing many people to switch from commuting with their cars to cheaper public transportation.
 Additionally, higher government funding has allowed for the expansion of energy-efficient transportation services.
-Over the next five years, growth is forecast to improve as more public transit expansion programs are put in place... purchase to read more
+Over the next five years, industry growth will be driven by a couple factors, including continued increases in government funding for transportation and a rise in domestic trips taken by US residents.
+These trends will ultimately lead to a rise in ridership, helping to increase fare-generated revenue for industry operators... purchase to read more